 Plan Your Visit

-Bullock Museum exhibitions are closed on Thanksgiving, Christmas Eve and Day, and New Year's Day.
-The IMAX Theatre is closed on select holidays, please check the Museum calendar for details.
+Bullock Museum exhibitions are closed on Thanksgiving, Christmas Day, New Year's Day, and Easter.
+The IMAX® Theatre is closed on select holidays, please check the Museum calendar for details.

 Please note: The State of Texas is building a new fully pedestrianized green space between the Bullock Texas State History Museum and the Texas Capitol.
 The Museum and its parking garage remain open during construction.
 Since traffic patterns are subject to change, please be advised to allow extra travel time when attending the Museum's timed-entry films and events.
 More information about the Capitol Complex Master Plan is available online courtesy of the Texas Facilities Commission.

 - To allow for social distancing, we encourage visitors to purchase tickets for exhibitions and IMAX® Theatre and Texas Spirit Theater showtimes online in advance, but it is not required.
 Please limit elevator rides to one family or two visitors, consider restroom capacity before entering, and follow other onsite social distancing directives.
 Masks are encouraged but not required, due to current state mandates.

 - We provide clear on-site information and signage to help guide you through your experience and encourage healthy behaviors, including washing your hands for at least 20 seconds, during your visit.
 Hand sanitizing stations are also available throughout the Museum.

 - We clean all areas of the Museum frequently, including exhibitions, restrooms, lobbies, IMAX® Theatre and concessions, Texas Spirit Theater, Museum Store, and high-touch areas.